 When it comes to Buffer vs. Hootsuite, we have broken it down so you can make the best decision in choosing the one that will work best for you and your type of business.

 Buffer and Hootsuite are both social media programs designed to help you manage what information you are posting and when it is posted.

-You can schedule each post ahead of time, so you can avoid spending all day promoting your business’s Facebook, Twitter, Instagram, Snapchat, Linked In, and other social media accounts.
+You can schedule each post ahead to avoid spending all day promoting your business’s Facebook, Twitter, Instagram, Snapchat, Linked In, and other social media accounts.

-Both of these programs are pretty affordable and will also help you track the performance of your posts and how many people are being reached, but they are different in terms of what each has to offer.
+Both of these programs are pretty affordable and will also help you track the performance of your posts and how many people are reaching them, but they are different in terms of what each has to offer.